 Heart Monitor Technician Certificate Programs

 Heart monitor technician certificate programs require approximately 30-50 credit hours.
-Topics covered include anatomy and physiology, EKG and stress test technology, basic life support procedures and medical terminology.
-Students learn patient safety and legal aspects of medical care.
+Students learn about patient safety and legal aspects of medical care.
 Some programs include clinical rotations or internships for students to gain experience using EKG equipment, while others provide labs for this purpose.
+Topics covered include:

 Associate Degree in Electrocardiography